smonty93/MAVISIM/README.md

 1. <b>Documentation can be found on <a href="https://mavisim.readthedocs.io/en/latest/" target="_blank"> readthedocs</a></b>

 2. <b>To run MAVISIM 1.0 you'll need to download the data directory from: <a href="http://www.mso.anu.edu.au/~montys/MAVISIM1/" target="_blank"> here.</a></b>
-  a.
-A helper script has been included to fetch this data.
+  1. A helper script has been included to fetch this data.
 Assuming wget is available, the following should download the required data to MAVISIM/data:
   ```python
   ./download_data.sh
   ```